carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 <img src="../fig/rmd-02-histx-1.png" title="Methylation levels are generally bimodally distributed." alt="Histogram of M-values for all features.
 The distribution appears to be bimodal, with a large number of unmethylated features as well as many methylated features, and many intermediate features." width="432" style="display: block; margin: auto;" />

-In this case, the phenotypes and groupings look like this (for the first 6 samples):
+In this case, the phenotypes and groupings in the `colData` look like this for the first 6 samples:

 |Sample_Well |Sample_Name | purity|Sex | Age| weight_kg| height_m|      bmi|bmi_clas   |Ethnicity_wide |Ethnic_self    |smoker |Array  |        Slide|